ermmyna/PatternAnalysis-2025/recognition/siamese_isic2020_49324255/README.md

 ---

+## 10. Ethical & Data-Use Considerations

+ISIC 2020 images are de-identified and released for research purposes under appropriate licenses.
+This model is intended for research only and not for clinical use.
+The dataset may contain site-specific or device-specific biases that could affect generalization.
+Prospective validation on diverse populations and clinical settings is required before any clinical deployment.

+---

-## 10. Academic Integrity / AI-Usage Statement
+## 11. Academic Integrity / AI-Usage Statement

 Generative AI (Claude 3.5 Sonnet) was used for:
 - Coding assistance (PyTorch boilerplate, error handling, refactoring)